Lemon-Chad/jpizza-docs/source/nativefuncs.md

 - `split<string, delimiter>` : Splits the string into a list every time the delimiter is found.
 - `contains<string, value>` : Returns true if the string contains the value.
+- `strUpper<string>` : Returns the string with all letters uppercase.
+- `strLower<string>` : Returns the string with all letters lowercase.
+- `strShift<string>` : Returns the string with all characters in the form they would be if you were to hold shift.
+- `strUnshift<string>` : Returns the string with all characters in their form if you were to not hold shift.
+(Inverse of `strShift`)

 ## Object Functions